 In an accident, there are countless variables and unpredictable outcomes.
 Among those are the extent of injuries a person will suffer in an accident and the amount of insurance the at-fault party has purchased.
 Because those two things can almost never be known or predicted before an accident occurs, the best thing to do is to purchase enough UM/UIM insurance to eliminate the risks of being involved in an accident where your injuries are serious, and the other driver does not have enough insurance to cover your injuries.
 Your health is too important to not purchase UM/UIM coverage.

 The experienced UM/UIM attorneys at Valiente Mott Injury Attorneys will help you navigate your claim and will ensure you receive the most compensation available.
-For a free consultation, call the experienced Personal Injury Attorneys Las Vegas at Valiente Mott Injury Attorneys today.
+For a free consultation, call the experienced Personal Injury Attorneys in Las Vegas at Valiente Mott Injury Attorneys today.

 Valiente Mott is a law firm dedicated to helping personal injury victims.
 We handle all personal injury matters, including, but not limited to, car crashes, defective products, and catastrophic injury.
 We are compassionate, yet aggressive when protecting personal injury victims and families who lost loved ones in fatal accidents.
 Learn more about who we are.